mrjex/Patient-API/README.md

 ### Aggregation of data

-The API aggregates some data for the user, when fetching all of a users appointments, it is reasonable to assume that the user would also be interested in fetching the dentist and clinic connected to that specific appointment.
-Because of this the API then fetches this information from the the clinic and user service, and amends it to the appointment information before sending the response.
+The API aggregates some data for the user, when fetching all of a user's appointments, it is reasonable to assume that the user would also be interested in fetching the dentist and clinic connected to that specific appointment.
+Because of this, the API then fetches this information from the the clinic and user service, and amends it to the appointment information before sending the response.
 This is done in order to reduce the amount of requests needed to be sent to the API.

 This type of aggregation of data is only applied for a users appointments currently, but there is potential for expanding this further in the future if the need for it arises.